The Ryan Medicare voucher thing is very personal to me

 After that he worked on all kinds of cameras and telescopes.
 His firm designed the optics, the stuff that made the cameras really work.
 They always worked as a sub-contractor so their name rarely if ever appears in manifests of the equipment.
 The pictures of the Cuban missiles, the U2 pictures, all the pictures from space, the Hubble, they are all the optical systems that my dad and the company he was with designed and built.

 My dad’s idea of recreation was to work on various unsolved mathematical problems.
 While I was growing up he worked on Fermat’s Last Theorem.
 We never talked about sports.
 He wasn’t interested.
 His idea of a great Sunday afternoon was to sit in the living room alone with a spiral note pad and a #2 pencil and scratch out equations.
 He was so honest that he wouldn’t even take a pencil from work to use.
 I remember him skipping into the dining room one day; he never skipped.
-He had solved Fermat’s Last Theorem
+He had solved Fermat’s Last Theorem.

 Before he sent it off to one of his buddies to review, a guy named Chandra, he gave it a last look.
 There was a problem.
 I only realized a few years ago that Chandra was Chandra Sekhar, the man who won the Nobel prize for theorizing that there were black holes.